 I find it interesting that for someone who is not religious at all I love a lot of religion-themed films.
 The Hunchback of Notre Dame is one of my favourite films ever, both as a child and as an adult.
 I was obsessed with it when I was a little girl and I still am, to be honest.
 The music is sublime; I get goosebumps every time I listen to it.
 Alan Menken’s best work in my opinion.
 My favourite songs are Hellfire and The Bells of Notre Dame and my favourite tracks are Sanctuary and And He Shall Smite the Wicked.
 You can listen to this masterpiece here.

 So, this is the end.
-Other films with great soundtracks are The Imitation Game (2014), Inglourious Basterds (2009), Polar Express (2004) and Ex Machina (2015).
+Other films with great soundtracks are The Imitation Game (2014), Inglourious Basterds (2009), Polar Express (2004), Ex Machina (2015), Spirit: Stallion of the Cimarron (2002), and Les Choristes (2004).
 I’m sure I’ve forgotten quite a few but this post turned out longer than I expected so I’ll leave it here.
 Let me know which are your favourite film scores!